coins/bitcoin-scripts/op_rotate.md

 	OP_EQUAL
 	OP_IF

-		# The input was a negative zero
+		# The input it the negative zero.
+This case is handled by a constant, too.
-		# We also handle this case separately with a constant
-		# which is the negative zero rotated by 3 bits
+		# We return the negative zero rotated by 3 bits
 		OP_DROP
 		00000010

 	OP_ELSE

 		# This is a normal input, so we apply our algorithm

 		##################################################################

 		# Split the input into its sign and the 31-bit value